How to pick an ORDER BY / PRIMARY KEY / PARTITION BY for the MergeTree family table

 Here for the filtering it will use the skipping index to select the parts WHERE col1 > xxx

-and the result wont be need to be ordered because the ORDER BY
+and the result won’t be need to be ordered because the ORDER BY

 in the query aligns with the ORDER BY

 in the table and the data is already ordered in disk.
+(FWIW, Alexander Zaitsev and Mikhail Filimonov wrote a great post on skipping indexes and how they work for the Altinity blog.)

 executeQuery: (from [::ffff:192.168.11.171]:39428, user: admin) SELECT * FROM order_test WHERE col1 > toDateTime('2020-10-01') ORDER BY col1,col2 FORMAT Null; (stage: Complete)